usymmij/usymmij/README.md

 > // TODO do this later :/

-Death to Scrum.
+death to Scrum.

-vive la eXtreme Go Horse.
+eXtreme Go Horse.

 <!---## My Favourite Tools